5 Reasons to get a Home Insurance Quote in British Columbia

-The chart above illustrates the average Renters and Homeowners Insurance premiums in British Columbia and other provinces.
-Renters insurance rates are typically lower than home owners premiums due to the nature of insurance: Renters insurance typically covers only the content of your rented property and sometimes liability.
+The chart above illustrates the average BC Tenant Insurance (also called Renters Insurance) and Homeowners Insurance premiums as compared to other regions.
+Renters insurance rates are typically lower than home owners premiums due to the nature of insurance: Tenants insurance in BC typically covers only the content of your rented property and, sometimes, liability.
 It does not cover the building itself since it is covered under the insurance property of the homeowner.

 Earthquake protection: Seismic activity of the region often results in additional coverage (insurance riders) against earthquakes that customers prefer to purchase to have a peace of mind.
 It is especially important along the coast.